dongmeic/MPO_Data_Portal/PopulationData/README.md

 20. [B18101 Sex By Age By Disability Status 1Y](https://data.census.gov/cedsci/table?t=Disability&g=400C100US28117&tid=ACSDT1Y2019.B18101&hidePreview=false)

 Data sets are downloaded and saved in T:\Data\CENSUS\ACS20152019 and the output is exported as T:\Tableau\tableauTitleVI\Datasources\MPO_BG_TitleVI.shp and the maps can be found in T:\MPO\Title VI & EJ\2020_TitleVI_update\Maps.
-Data sources for the 'Communities of Concern' dashboard includes Tables 2 (B01001, 'elderly'), 3 (B03002, 'minority'), 5 (B17017, 'poverty'), and 11 (B18101, 'disabled').
+Data sources for the 'Historically Excluded Populations' dashboard includes Tables 2 (B01001, 'elderly'), 3 (B03002, 'minority'), 5 (B17017, 'poverty'), and 11 (B18101, 'disabled').

 ## Functions
 Two main functions are applied to read and reorganize the tables to the input files: *readtable* to read the raw data, remove unused rows and columns, and convert the values from character to numeric for the 5-year data and *read1yrtable* does the same for the 1-year data.